DuxtX/ME410-Lecture-MuJoCo/Documents/Configure MuJoCo Environment.md

 ## 1. Install Python (skip if you already have Python installed)
-1. Install [Anaconda](https://www.anaconda.com/download) from their official website:
+1. Donload and install [Anaconda](https://www.anaconda.com/download) from their official website:
-	 - [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) also works for less disk consumption;
+	 - [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) also works for less disk space consumption;
 	 - Install with all default settings;
 ## 2. Install MuJoCo Environment
 1. Open the Anaconda Prompt from Start menu;